AIIRA-ISU/AgReason/README.md

 Contributions are welcome.
 Please follow standard fork, branch, and pull request workflows.
 For issues or feature requests, please use the GitHub issue tracker.

-## License

-*(Specify License - e.g., MIT, Apache 2.0.
-If a LICENSE file exists, refer to it.)*

 ## Citation

-*(If this project is associated with a publication, include citation information here.)*